ldidry/lstu/README.md

 With `format=json`, you will get a json string like that:
 `{"short":"http:\/\/lstu.fr\/XuHRAT6P","success":true,"url":"http:\/\/example.com"}`

-If you don't use `format=json`, you will be redirected to http://lstu.fr where the shortened URL informations will be displayed.
+If you don't use `format=json`, you will be redirected to http://lstu.fr where the shortened URL information will be displayed.

 ##Others projects dependancies
 Lstu is written in Perl with the Mojolicious framework and uses the Twitter bootstrap framework to look not too ugly.